 The purpose of this award is to provide support for a doctoral candidate from any unit at the University of Michigan who intends to conduct a survey on environmental sustainability problem that is central to their dissertation.
 The Award will support a student who demonstrates a strong commitment to fostering sustainability using survey research methods in combination with creativity and other disciplinary specific technical skills.

-The Marans/Chen Dissertation Award will provide $10,000 for relevant data collection and training.
+The Marans/Chen Dissertation Award will provide funding for relevant data collection and training.
+Please see the Fellowships & Awards Homepage for award amounts and application deadlines, updated at the beginning of each calendar year.
 The application for the Marans/Chen Award can be accessed here: http://apply.interfolio.com/72781.

 The application includes:

 - Submit a three-page description of the proposed activity that includes:

 - A detailed description of the problem related to sustainability that is being studied, with sufficient details about the theory, hypotheses, and methods